Recent CVM Publications (April & May 2026)

-Below are College of Veterinary Medicine publications added to the Scopus database in the last calendar month.
+Below are College of Veterinary Medicine publications added to the Scopus database for April & May.
 Congratulations to all the recently published authors!

 Access to the full text may be subject to library subscriptions.